 How Long Does Wellbutrin Stay in Your System?

 Wellbutrin is a popular anti-depressant, but because it is not used recreationally, most lab tests don’t look for this drug.
-However, if you overdose, you may get a toxicology screening which looks for all the drugs in your system including Wellbutrin.
+However, if you overdose, you may get a toxicology screening that looks for all the drugs in your system including Wellbutrin.

 On average, Wellbutrin is out of your system within 4.4 days.
 But how long it lasts varies depending on if you check your urine, hair, blood, or saliva.